kletobias/kletobias.github.io/_projects/Chapter_5-3.md

 ### Introduction

 The Vim text editor was used and CentOS 7.4 was the distribution installed on the virtual machine in this series.
-It was setup as command line only virtual machine and accessed through ssh.
+It was setup as a command line only virtual machine and accessed through ssh.
 There are 8 Sections in total.

 <!---Gallery is used, when listing the articles, featured is the image placed at the top of the article.
 -->